CodedDecoded/CodedDecoded/README.md

-- 👋 Hi, I’m @CodedDecoded
+- 👋 Hi, I’m Dinesh Kumar from India
-- 👀 I’m interested in Javascript Stuff.
-Anything that is related to Javascript is related to me as well.
+- 👀 Experienced Developer worked with Angular | React | Vuejs
-- 🌱 I’m currently learning React
+- 🌱 I’m currently enhancing my life skills
 - 💞️ I’m looking to collaborate on Angular fun web projects.
-- 📫 You can reach me on Skype - @dineshkumarrrr
+- 📫 You can reach me on dineshkumarrrr@gmail.com

 <!---
 CodedDecoded/CodedDecoded is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.